queryluke/masseffect-5e/static/data/rules/04-06-strength.md

   - Force open a stuck, locked, or barred door
   - Break free of bonds
   - Push through a tunnel that is too small
-  - Hang on to a hover card while being dragged behind it
+  - Hang on to a hover car while being dragged behind it
   - Tip over a dormant mech
   - Restraining an elcor